menotti/playground-41d1904q/about.md

 ## Estimated Time:
 120 minutes.

-## Hardware requeriments
+## Hardware requirements
 Thanks to the virtualization technology at tech.io you'll only need a compatible browser to complete this course.
-Nevertheless, to use these technologies in real applications you'll have the following hardware requeriments:
+Nevertheless, to use these technologies in real applications you'll have the following hardware requirements:

 -  A processor with SSE or AVX instruction set.
 -  An OS with SSE/AVX support.